NAFTA talks spark deep divide in American agriculture

 Bjorn argues that almost all types of fresh produce have good and bad seasons where a lot or a little is grown.

-"It's very risky for U.S. producers to agree to this," Bjorn adds.
+"It's very risky for U.S. producers to agree to this," adds Bjorn, who also helps lead the Produce Coalition for NAFTA, an advocacy group made up of U.S. and Canadian firms.

 He isn't alone.
 Seven advocacy groups, including the National Restaurant Association and National Retail Federation, signed a letter to the administration, urging it to not make such a drastic change.
 They say it'll cost jobs and force price hikes.